bryantduong/bryantduong.github.io/_pages/about.md

 I've been a software engineer at Optum for 6 years since beginning in 2019.
 In summer 2023, I interned at the National Institutes of Health, conducting bioinformatics research in Dr. Zhiyong Lu's lab.
 Between 2015 and 2017, I was a [Stokes Scholar](https://federaljobs.net/blog/the-stokes-educational-scholarship-program-nsa/) at the National Security Agency.

 Currently, I'm interested in healthcare and bioinformatics research.
-Outside of work, I mentor junior engineers and students, and also enjoy reading sci-fi novels and collecting anime cels/sketches.
+Outside of work, I mentor junior engineers (80% retention rate at Optum) and students at the high school and undergraduate level.
+In my spare time, I also enjoy reading sci-fi novels and collecting anime cels/sketches.